tbroyer/platformer/packages/reflect/core/README.md

 _Clamped integers_ also take two mandatory options in addition to the optional `defaultValue`: `min` and `max` represent the bounds of the range the value is clamped to.

-Finally, `reflectURL` is slightly different from all the others, as it doesn't have a `defaultValue` and its `fromAttribute` takes two arguments: the HTML element, and then a string or `null` as the value coming from the HTML attribute.
+The `reflectURL` constant is slightly different from all the others, as it doesn't have a `defaultValue` and its `fromAttribute` takes two arguments: the HTML element, and then a string or `null` as the value coming from the HTML attribute.
 This is because the value of a `USVString` attribute representing a URL relies on the document's _base URL_, which can change at any time.

+Finally, `reflectElementReference` and `reflectElementReferences` are factories of _stateful_ reflectors, whose API is a bit different from the other _stateless_ reflectors.
+The factory function itself takes the element as the first argument, and optionally an element type (e.g. `HTMLDivElement`) to filter the elements referenced by ID from the attribute.
+If not given, the second argument defaults to `Element`.
+The returned stateful reflector is an object with internal state and 4 functions:

+- `get` takes no argument, and implements the _getter_ steps of the reflection rules, computing and returning the referenced element(s).
+For `reflectElementReference`, the returned value is either an element of the type passed to the constructor, or `null`.
+For the `reflectElementReferences`, the value is a frozen array of elements of the type passed to the constructor, or `null`.
+- `fromAttribute` takes a string or `null` as its single argument, coming directly from an HTML attribute, and updates the reflector's internal state, not returning anything.
+- `coerceValue` takes any value as its single argument, and coerces it to the appropriate type (same as `get`).
+- `setAttribute` takes two arguments: the attribute name, and the attribute's value (of the same type as returned by `coerceValue`), and implements the _setter_ steps of the reflection rules.

+A property backed by `reflectElementReference` should have its name suffixed with `Element` (relative to the HTML attribute name).
+A property backed by `reflectElementReferences` should have its name suffixed with `Elements`.

-### Usage
+## Usage

-The reflectors are meant to be used in two possible ways (except for `reflectURL`):
+The (stateless) reflectors are meant to be used in two possible ways (except for `reflectURL`):

 - either applying the _getter_ steps in the property getter, as specificied in HTML